Fractal

 It does not have to be this way.

-Fractal Programming™ architecture is the next step beyond microservices, containers, and object-oriented programming.
+Fractal Computing™ architecture is the next step beyond microservices, containers, and object-oriented programming.
 Instead of delivering a collection of microservices, it delivers a collection of small, fully containerized, independent microApps™.

 Its disruptive outcomes are possible because the microApps are freed from the current, legacy underlying tech stack.

-The Fractal Programming software stack can run anywhere – from large servers to inexpensive hardware at the network edge.
-The Fractal Programming software stack minimizes I/O which enables microApps to run at near silicon speed.
+The Fractal Computing software stack can run anywhere – from large servers to inexpensive hardware at the network edge.
+The Fractal Computing software stack minimizes I/O which enables microApps to run at near silicon speed.

-Fractal Programming technology consists of simultaneous innovations in:
+Fractal Computing technology consists of simultaneous innovations in:

 • Distributed processing,